 • Mrs E McGovern –Teacher of English

-• Miss K Marshall – Aspiring Assistant Subject Team Leader English / Media Lead
+• Miss K Marshall – Assistant Subject Team Leader of English

 • Mrs H Parsons – Teacher of English

 • Mrs L Marsh – Teacher of English